Gratitude

 Gratitude is about more than just saying “thank you.”

-Teaching kids about gratitude- Graduate School of Education
+Teaching kids about gratitude- Harvard Chan School

 An optimistic outlook may be a healthier one